 These neuroscientists have wondered if the increase in gray matter volume was due to speaking two languages or rely on some unique vocabulary learned.
 To find an answer, they are not limited to analyze the brains of bilingual and monolingual people, but also worked with people who dominated their mother tongue and also knew sign language.

 In this way they discovered that only those who speak two languages have a greater volume of gray matter.
-These results suggest that changes in the brain are not simply due to the acquisition of a larger vocabulary, but depend on the effort made by our brain when we speak, since it is forced to disconnect a language to turn the other, thus involving different areas brain.
+These results suggest that changes in the brain are not simply due to the acquisition of a larger vocabulary, but depend on the effort made by our brain when we speak, since it is forced to disconnect a language to turn to the other, thus involving different areas brain.

 In fact, a previous study conducted at the University of Kentucky showed that bilinguals are better at multitasking because they can connect and disconnect rapidly.
 They are also more flexible and can adapt more quickly to unexpected changes.
 What’s more, it is known that these skills are maintained into adulthood, so that learning a second language also protects the brain from dementia.